cybertraining-dsc/su21-reu-364/project/index.md

 ## Abstract

-In this project we study the ability of an AI to recognize and track hand positions then recognize letters from the American Sign Language alphabet.
+In this project we study the ability of an AI to recognize letters from the American Sign Language alphabet.

 Contents